CalumDarroch/robot_hoover_technical_exercise/README.md

 I want to be able to see how many dirt patches the hoover has hoovered up.
 ```
 This also introduces another edge case: we don't want the hoover to count the same dirt patch twice!
 Once a patch has been hit it will be removed from the array of dirt patches.

+Installed Node.js.
+Used `fs` module to split text file.

+Parsing: text is split around `\r\n`: you may need to change this for it to work on your system.

+Had to update Room with module pattern so it could be exported.

+Finally, refactor so no error thrown when hoover tries to move outside the room, it just stays stationary.